minoki/LambdaQuest/README.md

 Play with System Fsub:
 ```
 $ stack exec SystemFsub-repl
-This is System F REPL.
+This is System Fsub REPL.
 Press Ctrl-D to exit.
 > (\x: Int. addReal x 1.0) 3
 Type is Real.